jasonkuhrt-archive/blog/references/today-i-learned.md

 * http://pyvideo.org/pycon-ca-2012/a-python-sthetic-beauty-and-why-i-python.html
   * notes that code is improved if methods can be turned into functions that is logic that can model something other than a behaviour (uh, fp)
   * notes that math is the guide to Python compared to a few other languages (uh, fp)
-  * notes that python has an internal consistent that will make sensitive people happy (so Haskell would make these people weep tears of joy?)
+  * notes that python has an internal consistent that will make sensitive people happy (so Haskell would make these people weep tears of joy?); exact quote:
+    > my point is that Python has a logical inner consistency.
+And if you happen to be math-ish and sensitive, the consistency will make you happy.
   * notes that pipelines suffer from the problem that ``
   * notes that good python should let the caller decide to qualify or not.
 This is what Go enforces at the language level.
 I like this.
 A lot.
 Haskell hasn't quite caught up in general to it, it seems.
   * complains that one cannot symmetrically express binary operations (`a.foo(b) vs b.foo(a)`).
 But it seems to me Haskell works just fine here.
 It can express pipelines (meaning composed functions) that use currying to achieve either side `(+ a) b vs (+ b) a`.